GabrielVF/AstroFolio/README.md

 - **Portfolio value in multiple currencies**: View your portfolio value in USD, EUR, BTC, ETH, and ATOM.
 - **Interactive chart**: Get an overview of your token allocation with a responsive pie chart.
 - **Easy setup**: Add your token balances on the portfolio setup page and AstroFolio will automatically calculate the value of your investments.
-- **Dark mode**: Choose between light and dark modes for a comfortable user experience.

 ## How to use